COVID-19 vaccine rollout – Accelerated Site Activation and mRNA Vaccinations (July 2021 Onwards)

 The following information must be retained by the Service Provider for seven years to support any claim for payment made under these Program Rules:

-Approved Service Providers can claim the following payments under the Program for vaccines administered from 23 December 2021.
-These fees are GST Exempt.
+For vaccinations provided on or after 1 July 2025 approved Service Providers can claim the following payments under the Program.
+These fees are GST exempt.

-Approved Service Providers can claim the following payments under the Program for vaccines administered before 23 December 2021.
-These fees are GST Exempt.
+For vaccinations provided up until 30 June 2025 approved Service Providers can claim the following payments under the Program.
+These fees are GST exempt.

 Service Providers cannot apply any additional Patient charge for a service.
 This includes Patients who do not hold or are ineligible to hold a Medicare card.